MicrosoftDocs/azure-media-services/media-services/latest/samples-overview.md

 [!INCLUDE [media services api v3 logo](./includes/v3-hr.md)]

 This article contains a list of all the samples available for Media Services organized by method and SDK.
-Samples include .NET, Node.js (TypeScript), Python, Java, and also examples using REST with Postman.

 ## Samples by SDK